clawrim/gcn10/README.md

 ##### Step 5: Copy Executable to Source Directory

-Your config.txt and input paths are relative to c\, so copy the executable:
+Your config.txt and input paths are relative to test\, so copy the executable:

 ```cmd
 copy build\Release\gcn10.exe ..\